 As long as it is made clear to a prospective employee that an employment offer is conditional, the offer can be withdrawn if a condition is not satisfied.
 A contract of employment is only made where there has been an unconditional offer and an unconditional acceptance, supported by the intention to create a legal relationship.

 An example conditional offer letter can be found at Appendix S

-16 Checks via social media
+16 Online searches and checks via social media